From Vancouver To Pir Wadhai (پیر ودھائی)

 Early next morning, the same taxi driver, as arranged, picked them up and drove to the Pir Wadhai bus station to catch the 4 o’clock bus to Gilgit.
 The bus was run by the government-owned Northern Areas Transport Corporation (NATCO).
 PIA flights were uncertain because of the bad weather around Gilgit.

 Just before the take-off time of the bus (the way they drive these buses, it’s more like a take-off than a start), the driver noticed that there was a Western couple among the passengers and Maureen was the only woman passenger.
 He asked them — rather ordered them — to take the “prestigious” front seat, Mike on the driver’s side and Maureen on the door side.
-It was more out of the customary courtesy for the woman passenger than anything else.
+It was more out of courtesy for the woman passenger than anything else.

 The problem with this seating arrangement was that the seat was designed only for one person.
-Therefore, Mike had to squeeze himself as close to the driver as possible, straddling over the engine, the gear stick hitting his left leg each time the driver shifted gears.
-Maureen had slightly more space but the sliding door on her side would not shut completely and remain partly ajar.
+Therefore, Mike had to squeeze himself as close to the driver as possible, straddling over the engine, the gear stick hitting his right leg each time the driver shifted gears.
+Maureen had slightly more space but the sliding door on her side would not shut completely and remain partly open.
 Therefore, she hung on to Mike’s left leg throughout the journey.

 And the journey lasted 18 hours!
 Almost the same time as it would take from Vancouver to Pir Wadhai by a direct flight.

 According to Maureen, the bus driver didn’t seem to like any vehicle being ahead of him.
-Whenever he spotted one, he would press down on the accelerator, lean forward on the steering wheel as if to push the bus for additional speed, and, after a hair raising chase (hair raising for the passengers), would squeeze past the “offending” vehicle, sharply cut into his own lane, and slump back into his seat as if exhausted by the exertion.
+Whenever he spotted one, he would press down on the accelerator, lean forward on the steering wheel as if to push the bus gain more speed, and, after a hair raising chase (hair raising for the passengers), would squeeze past the “offending” vehicle, sharply cut into his own lane, and slump back into his seat as if exhausted by the exertion.
 For the next 15–20 minutes, the bus would run as if on autopilot until another vehicle was spotted ahead, and the driver would take over and a chariot race would begin all over again (remember the movie, Ben Hur?)

 Why?
 Mike asked.
 “Because”, the translator explained, “it was the passenger’s responsibility to wake up the driver if he happened to doze off.”
-After the explanation, Mike sat alert all the way to Gilgit.
+After this explanation, Mike sat alert all the way to Gilgit.

 The bus stopped every two or three hours for a much-needed break for tea and snacks on the roadside tea shops, and to allow the passengers to stretch their legs and, if one needed, take a short trip to the nearby fields.
 But poor Maureen had nowhere to go.